Spicy Bloody Beer Cocktail

 - Black pepper

-- Celery salt or celery seed
+- Celery salt or celery seed for the rim of the glass

 - Celery sticks

-- Pickled green beans, okra, etc.
+- Spicy pickled green beans, okra, etc.

 How to make a Bloody Mary with Beer

-First and foremost, pour Bloody Mary Mix into your cup.
 Traditionally, we’ve used pint glasses to serve up these Bloody Beers, but you could use a pilsner glass, too.
 Whatever works, honestly.

 Next, pour the beer in slooooooooowly.